Quantum-Inspired Perfect Matching under Vertex-Color Constraints: Appendix

-We show that PM-VC-Sym can be expressed in extended Monadic second-order logic (MSO) with cardinality predicates.
-I.e., we show the MSO representation of PM-VC-Sym on graph $G$ with bi-colored edges.
+We show that EXISTS-PMVC-Sym on bi-colored graphs can be expressed in extended Monadic second-order logic (MSO) with cardinality predicates.
 To represent possibly two colors on one edge, we view all edges in $G$ as directed edges, while the direction can be arbitrary.
 Then, for each color, we define two edge sets $E_{tail}^i$ and $E_{head}^i$ as follows:

 For the sake of simplicity, we define the adjacent relations between a vertex and an edge by the predicate $\mathbf{edg}$:

 For two edges, we define a predicate indicating whether two edges share a vertex: